jonas-printzen/wxtris/BACKLOG.md

 # BACKLOG for WXTris

 ## IN PROGRESS
-* Refactor BlocksState from Blocks (state/view)
- - Check and Place works on rotated and moved tetro_t
- - Move block-handling to class Tetrix
+* User actions

 ## BACKLOG
-* Unit-tests for BlocksState
+* Unit-tests for Tetrix
 * Pin and fall
 * Remove complete lines, and fall
 * Implement proper randomization